If you have searched for a mortgage company, you will notice there are banks and large mortgage companies; then, there are mortgage brokers.

 A Bank or direct mortgage lender is the company that is funding the loan.
 You will work with a loan officer that is an employee of the Bank.
 Often, Banks are licensed in most, if not all, 50 states.

 The loan officer only has access to the home loan programs that the lender offers.
-Since you are working directly with the lending company instead of a broker, you can usually save some cash on fees.
+Since you are working directly with the lending company instead of a broker, you can usually save cash on fees.

 That isn’t always the case.